joelclermont/kendo-docs/api/framework/datasource.md

 ### serverPaging `Boolean`*(default: false)*

- Determines if paging of the data should be handled on the server.
+Determines if paging of the data is on the server.
+By default paging is performed client-side.
+If `serverPaging` is enabled the total number of data items should also be returned in the response.
+Use the `schema.total` setting to customize that.

+> **Important:** When `serverPaging` is set to `true` the developer is responsible for paging the data.

-**serverPaging** must be used in conjunction with the **pageSize** configuration setting.
-The following options to the server as part of the query string by default:
+The following options are sent to the server as part of the query string by default:

 #### *take*